Corporate haven: U.K. transformation

 The U.K. changed its tax regime in 2009–2013.
 It lowered its corporate tax rate to 19%, brought in new IP-based BEPS tools, and moved to a territorial tax system.
 The U.K. became a "recipient" of U.S. corporate tax inversions, and ranked as one of Europe's leading havens.
 A major study now ranks the U.K. as the second largest global Conduit OFC (a corporate haven proxy).
 The U.K. was particularly fortunate as 18 of the 24 jurisdictions that are identified as Sink OFCs, the traditional tax havens, are current or past dependencies of the U.K. (and embedded into U.K. tax and legal statute books).

 New IP legislation was encoded into the U.K. statute books and the concept of IP significantly broadened in U.K. law.
 The U.K.'s Patent Office was overhauled and renamed the Intellectual Property Office.
 A new U.K. Minister for Intellectual Property was announced with the 2014 Intellectual Property Act.
 The U.K. is now 2nd in the 2018 Global IP Index.

 The U.K.'s successful transformation from "donor" to corporate tax havens, to a major global corporate tax haven in its own right, was quoted as a blueprint for type of changes that the U.S. needed to make in the Tax Cuts and Jobs Act of 2017 tax reforms (e.g. territorial system, lower headline rate, beneficial IP-rate).

 Distorted GDP/GNP

 Some leading modern corporate tax havens are synonymous with offshore financial centres (or OFCs), as the scale of the multinational flows rivals their own domestic economies (the IMF's sign of an OFC).
 The American Chamber of Commerce Ireland estimated that the value of U.S. investment in Ireland was €334bn, exceeding Irish GDP (€291bn in 2016).
 An extreme example was Apple's "onshoring" of circa $300 billion in intellectual property to Ireland, creating the leprechaun economics affair.
 However Luxembourg's GNI is only 70% of GDP.
 The distortion of Ireland's economic data from corporates using Irish IP-based BEPS tools (especially the capital allowances for intangible assets tool), is so great, that it distorts EU-28 aggregate data.

-This analysis completely ignores the fact that investors, businesses and governments routinely structure their deals in places like Cayman and the BVI as a risk reduction exercise for reasons of predictability of laws (based on English law), tax neutrality and a reliable and sophisticated commercial court system for dispute or enforcement in cases of default.